technologeve/technologeve/README.md

 ### A bit about me
 🔭 Maths and Computer Science student at Durham University
-👾 Hackathon Organiser
+🤖 AI Safety Researcher
-🤖 AI Safety Enthusiast
+👾 Ex-Hackathon Organiser

 ### Posts & publications